 Please note that this pattern is written so that each crochet stitch abbreviation is attached to a number, such as 1sc, 2sc, etc. This number denotes how many of that stitch is to be worked into the same stitch.

-Please read through all special stitch instructions carefully before beginning your project, as some techniques may be unique to this pattern.
+Please review our special stitch instructions on our Stitch Tutorials FAQ page before beginning, as some techniques may be unique to this pattern.

 This pattern is worked in the round, with each round joined at the end with a slip stitch.
 Unless otherwise instructed, the first stitch of your next round will always be worked into the same stitch as your joining slip stitch has been worked into.